nden/jwst/docs/getting_started/faq.rst

 ------------------------------

-The most simple way to install the pipeline is to obtain the latest released version via. pip and install this into a Python environment.
-See the :ref:`QuickStart guide<quickstart>`for basic installation instructions.
+The most simple way to install the pipeline is to obtain the latest released version via pip and install this into a Python environment.
+See the :ref:`QuickStart guide<quickstart>` for basic installation instructions.

 It is also possible to install older released versions, or the development version from Github.
 For more detailed install instructions, see :ref:`here<installation>`.